-The Mineral Mountain project occurs along the Jemez structural trend that hosts the Miami-Globe, Resolution, Florence and Casa Grande copper deposits/districts.
-The project is located between the Florence copper deposit and the Resolution copper deposit.
-The project consists of approximately 4,200 acres (209 mineral lode claims) covering the interpreted surface expression of a buried porphyry copper system based on public information and data collected by Copper Fox.
+The Mineral Mountain project (100% owned by Desert Fox) occurs along the Jemez structural trend that hosts the Miami-Globe, Resolution, Florence and Casa Grande copper deposits/districts.
+The property is located between the Florence copper deposit and the Resolution copper deposit.

-The project is underlain by Precambrian age Pinal schist, diabase and granite that have been intruded by Laramide age quartz monzonite, granodiorite and hornblende dacite dikes.
-The copper mineralogy associated with quartz veining, alteration and the vein assemblages in outcrop support the buried porphyry copper interpretation.
+The project is underlain by Precambrian age Pinal Schist, diabase and granite intruded by Laramide age quartz monzonite, granodiorite and hornblende dacite dikes.
+Three separate, stacked copper-molybdenum-gold-silver-tungsten bedrock geochemical anomalies along with 21 copper occurrences with coincident zones of sericite alteration occur within the property.
+The copper mineralogy, quartz veining, alteration and the vein assemblages in outcrop support the interpretation of a buried porphyry copper system.